Foods, Flavors & Fragrances Solutions

 - Restek is your complete supplier for world-class food safety analysis: pesticide reference standard mixes and internal/surrogate standards, GC and LC columns, QuEChERS, and more!

-- Developed specifically for using LC coupled with GC-FID to accurately determine hydrocarbons found in mineral oils, which can migrate from packaging into food.
+- Developed specifically for using LC coupled with GC-FID to accurately determine hydrocarbons found in mineral oils, which can migrate from processing equipment and packaging into food.

-- This 9-component mix contains non-interfering internal standards as well as both mineral oil saturated hydrocarbon (MOSH) and mineral oil aromatic hydrocarbon (MOAH) markers to correctly cut fractions.
+- This 9-component mix contains noninterfering internal standards as well as both mineral oil saturated hydrocarbon (MOSH) and mineral oil aromatic hydrocarbon (MOAH) markers that are used to correctly cut LC fractions.

 - Accurately detect and quantify pesticides of global food safety concern in a wide range of fruits, vegetables, and other commodities by LC-MS/MS.